waynodiablo/Oystercard/pills/facilities.md

 ## Broken or missing cables, sockets, monitors etc

 * If something is broken or missing, put a post post in the `#facilities` channel on Slack.
-(Don't direct-message Cata - posting in `#facilities` will be quicker.)
+(Don't direct-message Florence - posting in `#facilities` will be quicker.)

 ## The building